 Neil has analyzed cases in sectors including advertising, banking and financial services, chemicals, energy, FMCG, healthcare, manufacturing, media and broadcasting, mining, petroleum, pharmaceuticals, postal services, publishing, retailing, scientific instruments, sports, technology, telecommunications, tobacco, transport, and water.

 Neil was awarded the 2016 Economist of the Year by the Global Competition Review.

-The 2016 edition of Who’s Who in Competition says that “He has a first-class analytical mind and is able to conceptualise and develop rational and compelling arguments in connection with commercial issues”, while the 2016 edition of Who’s Who in Arbitration says that he is “a ‘pre-eminent figure’ in relation to competition economics and related disputes”.
+Recent Who’s Who guides for competition and arbitration have said that Neil is “celebrated for his ‘ability to translate complex economic concepts into plain English in a powerful and cogent manner’”; “has a first-class analytical mind and is able to conceptualise and develop rational and compelling arguments in connection with commercial issues”; and "is a ‘pre-eminent figure’ in relation to competition economics and related disputes”.